-RUN-TIME ENVIRONMENT
+6 RUN-TIME ENVIRONMENT

-In keeping with the AutoMod interactive features, the run-time environment provides the user with complete control of the model.
+In keeping with AutoMod's interactive features, the user has complete control of the model in the run-time environment.
 The model can be viewed with the animation on or run with the animation off.
 AutoMod uses concurrent animation; the simulation progresses as the animation picture is being updated.
-With animation off, the simulation doesn't update graphics, but still performs all statistical calculations.
-The user can suspend the simulation at any instant to review statistics, take resources down, set break points or alarms, or control the view of the animation without constraint.
+With animation off, the simulation doesn't draw the picture, but it still performs all simulation calculations.
+The user can suspend the simulation at any instant to review statistics through popup windows, to take resources down, to set break points or alarms, or to control the view of the animation without constraint.